-Projections for the 2023-24 financial year indicate that council will be working with a municipal operating surplus of \$515,345.
-Note that Alwyndor financials will appear in the final Annual Business Plan however as they operate as a unique entity independent of regular City of Holdfast Bay operations their financial data is not included in this draft Annual Business Plan.
-In the 2023-24 financial year we will invest \$56.70 million in municipal operations (excluding Alwyndor) to provide services, implement programs and build and maintain essential assets.
+Projections for the 2023-24 financial year indicate that council will be working with a municipal operating surplus of \$385,945.
+For the same period Alwyndor is projected to work with an operating surplus of \$509,117.
+In the 2023-24 financial year we will invest \$56.69 million in municipal operations (excluding Alwyndor) to provide services, implement programs and build and maintain essential assets.
 Our main areas of investment include:

-- \$40.42 million to provide services to our community. - \$8.08 million to upgrade and maintain community assets. - \$8.20 million for new capital infrastructure and service improvements.
+- \$40.42 million to provide services to our community. - \$8.08 million to upgrade and maintain community assets. - \$8.19 million for new capital infrastructure and service improvements.